firstname.lastname@example.orgWhitaker Hall, Room 200F

 Professor Zhu joined Washington University in St. Louis as a professor of the Department of Biomedical Engineering in July 2016.
 Previously, she was a professor of Electrical and Computer Engineering and Biomedical Engineering at the University of Connecticut.

 Professor Zhu has been named Fellow of Optical Society of American (OSA), Fellow of SPIE- International Society for Optics and Photonics, a Member of Connecticut Academy of Science.
 Professor Zhu received the Connecticut Technology Council 2007 Women of Innovation Award.
-She is an associate editor of IEEE Photonics Society, and an editorial board member of Photoacoustic and Biomedical Optics.
+She is a Topical Editor of Optics Letters, and an editorial board member of Photoacoustic and Biomedical Optics.
 She is a member of organizing committee for the SPIE Photonics West Photon Plus Ultrasound Conference, and Optical Tomography and Spectroscopy of Tissue IX conference.